xvferdy/beginner-portfolio/README.md

 - [Acknowledgments](#-acknowledgments)

 ## 🌍 About the Project
-Trying to create the web portfolio again and store the latest ***small project*** as a coding exercise specifically for the frontend side.
+Trying to create the web portfolio again and store the latest ***small project*** as a coding exercise specially for the frontend side.

 **List of Beginner Project:**